MicrosoftDocs/customer-voice/cv-docs/manage-surveys.md

 **To copy a survey**

-1. Open the project in which a survey needs to be copied.
+1. Open the project from which a survey needs to be copied.

 2. Hover over the survey to be copied, select the ellipsis button `image`, and select **Copy**.